christiangenco/christiangenco.github.io/projects.md

 type: page
 ---

+These are things I've made that make money.

 * [dbinbox](https://dbinbox.com): receive large files on your website
 * [textbooks please](http://textbooksplease.com): textbook search engine
 * [Dr. Dog](https://www.alexaskillstore.com/Dr-Dog/39678): ask your Amazon Echo if it's safe for your dog to eat certain foods